 2. Totem Bight State Historical Park

-- Saxman Native Village
+- Saxman Native Village (closer, often part of bus tours)

-- Totem Heritage Center
+- Totem Heritage Center (downtown, museum format)

-- Potlatch Totem Park
+- Potlatch Totem Park (another solid option)

 3. The Deadliest Catch Tour